 This is one of those gardens that will continue to evolve over time and I will definitely chronicle those changes here on the blog, so stay tuned.
 I hope I’ve inspired you to tackle an area of your yard that needs work.
 Make sure to take lots of before and after pictures, because its so gratifying to look back and see the progress.

 Do you have an area in your yard that needs a redo or a good makeover?
-If you need help with a flower bed makeover, Flower Gardening 101, Flower Garden Design and Flower Garden Maintenance Tips are wonderful articles that I believe you’ll find helpful.
+If you need help with a flower bed makeover, How to Make Over a Flower Garden, Flower Gardening 101, Flower Garden Design and Flower Garden Maintenance Tips are wonderful articles that I believe you’ll find helpful.